Putin Sees positive US Reaction To Russia Security Proposals - UrduPoint

 "There have always been, are and will be conmen," Putin said of his main domestic opponent.
 "There is no need to commit crimes." - Western 'obscurantism' - During the marathon press conference lasting three hours and 56 minutes, Putin addressed questions ranging from the coronavirus and the Beijing Olympics to Russian Santa Claus and transgender people.

 It began with pandemic-related questions, including on Russia's low vaccination rate.
-As of Thursday, only 44 percent of the population had been fully vaccinated, despite several homemade jabs having been available for free since last year.
+As of Thursday, only 44 percent of the population had been fully vaccinated, despite several locally made jabs having been available for free since last year.

 Putin called the situation worrying and once again urged majority vaccine-sceptic Russians to get inoculated.